-The State of Illinois allocates highway funds through an arbitrary formula called the "55/45 split."
-CMAP recommends that Illinois implement performance-based funding of highway and bridge projects in order to set priorities for investments in maintaining, modernizing, and expanding our transportation system.
+In contrast to this approach, CMAP recommends that Illinois implement performance-based funding of highway and bridge projects in order to set transparent priorities for investments in maintaining, modernizing, and expanding our transportation system.
 While CMAP does not advocate for the implementation of a different arbitrary formula, it is reasonable to assume that the implementation of performance-based funding would result in increased funding for the region, which has the vast majority of the state's population and economic activity.
 A 5-percentage point increase in federal and state highway revenues toward northeastern Illinois would result in a net increase of \$8.3 billion over the 2015-40 planning period, including both core and reasonably expected highway revenues.

-Action plan.
 Performance-based funding is a top policy priority for CMAP.
 Over the past several years, staff has researched capital programming practices within the state and region, as well as best practices nationwide.
-This research has been published on-line as an interactive "microsite" and is also compiled into a single compendium.
-Following the direction of the

-CMAP Board and MPO Policy Committee, staff is currently working to develop performance measures and collect data for application to CMAP's programming and planning activities, particularly the Congestion Mitigation and Air Quality Improvement (CMAQ) program.
+This research has been compiled into a single compendium and is also published on-line as an interactive "microsite."
+Following the direction of the CMAP Board and MPO Policy Committee, staff is currently working to develop performance measures and collect data for application to CMAP's programming and planning activities, particularly the Congestion Mitigation and Air Quality Improvement (CMAQ) program.
 In a memorandum approved in October 2012, the CMAP Board and MPO Policy Committee also called on the state to establish a technical advisory group to implement performance-based funding on the state level.

-It is important to note that the research and analysis required to fully implement performancebased funding is underway as a result of federal requirements.
+It is important to note that some of the research and analysis required to fully implement performance-based funding is underway as a result of federal requirements.
 IDOT's Technical Advisory Group, convened to help address the performance management requirements in MAP-21, has been meeting periodically since May 2012.
-While that effort is not designed to address the specifics of implementing performance-based funding, it will help to catalog and assess available performance data.
+While that effort is not designed to